-My passion is film; ever since my parents bought me a VHS copy of Dracula at a Universal Studios gift shop, I've been in love with the movies (my girlfriend's at peace with this).
+My passion is film; ever since my parents bought me a VHS copy of Dracula at a Universal Studios gift shop, I've been in love with the movies.
 I've also been interested in Speech & Debate, acting, songwriting and music, comic books, normal books, planning vacations, jogging (sort of), sporadically playing video games, and, of course, writing.
 As a law student, my persuasive and research-centered writing is strong, but I also love to write creatively and have written screenplays, short stories, poems, and personal essays.

 |EDUCATION: BA, Political Science from Brigham Young University||BLOG: None provided|